lliu58b/social-video-verification-hackathon/README.md

 ### Possible approaches:

-- Plot the facial landmarks over time in an animation to work out which points are which.
+- Plot the 20 mouth facial landmarks over time in an animation to see the motions.
-- Analyse the facial landmarks via their positions and motions.
+- Analyse the mouth landmarks via their positions and motions.
 - To familiarize yourself with the setup, start with a simple method based on a distance threshold on the upper and lower lip distances --- the idea is to detect whether someone's mouth is open in one video view but closed in another video view.
 - Try to extract spatio-temporal features from the data and classify it as fake or not fake.
 - Try to cluster spatio-temporal features and group sets of videos into fakes or not fakes.